 There aren’t that many things that I like more than Kimchi and eggs in this world.
 Especially when I am hungover and craving for something rich, spicy and refreshing at the same time.
 If I come home tipsy and I know that I will be hungover the next day, I head to the kitchen and make myself a Kimchi omelet no matter how late it is.
 This omelet makes me wake up with a puffy face but it also keeps me from having a splitting headache and nausea.
-I don’t know whether Kimchi actually cures the hangover or our brains and stomachs are just programmed that way but Kimchi is one of the most common hangover food in Korea.
+I don’t know whether Kimchi actually cures the hangover or our brains and stomachs are just programmed to think that way but Kimchi is one of the most common hangover cure food in Korea.
 (As you could probably guess, we eat Kimchi for almost anything).
 If I am too drunk or tired to cook before bed and wake up feeling like a zombie, a bowl of hot and spicy soup or Kimchi pancake with an egg is usually what I want.

 We often make these pancakes with wheat flour but for this recipe I used barley flour to add more flavor and fiber.
 If you don’t have barley flour, using unbleached all purpose flour is fine.
-Baking powder is also an unusual ingredient for Kimchi pancakes.
+Baking powder is a slightly unusual ingredient for Kimchi pancakes.
 But it makes the batter lighter and looking at cute air bubbles when pancake rises somehow makes me very happy, so I decided to use it in the recipe.
 These pancakes are best eaten right after they’re made, but you could also keep them in the fridge or the freezer.
 If you have a party coming up or plan to get drunk anyhow, make them in advance, warm them up and eat them with fried eggs the next day.
 They might just save you from a world of pain 😉

 - Prep time: 5-10mins

 - Cooking time: under 1hr